 Maybe neither good nor bad: it is there and we live in a world where blue light is part of the solar spectrum.
 And yes, there is enough energy in blue light and its intensity (outdoors) is high enough to contribute to both skin aging and carcinogenesis.
 But that’s life.
 There are molecules in our body that can absorb blue light and produce ROS* and the secondary effects that come with them.
 It does not matter, we still have to go out!
 But don’t let the merchants of LEDs “sell you” on the benefits of blue light to your skin.
 That’s silly (and they know it).

 Our bodies have evolved to cope nicely with sunlight, and they will do equally well with blue light from our TVs and computer monitors.
 We have a fantastic antioxidant system centered around glutathione and some extraordinary proteins and you can even top it up with Skin Actives special proteins and ROS BioNet.
 Just don’t go and buy “home devices” that promise skin youth when all they can do is add to the accumulation of damage done by ROS* to our DNA, proteins, lipids, etc.

-Our skin ages, and there are two main types of factors that influence skin aging: intrinsic, which have to do with the way our body functions (decrease in hormones, shortening of teleomeres, accumulation of damage by free radicals formed during respiration, etc.), and extrinsic, that have to do with the way the environment affects the skin.
+Our skin ages and there are two main types of factors that influence skin aging: intrinsic, which have to do with the way our body functions (decrease in hormones, shortening of telomeres, accumulation of damage by free radicals formed during respiration, etc.), and extrinsic, that have to do with the way the environment affects the skin.

 Nowadays we have active ingredients that can help with both sides of the equation.